BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 ##### Parameters

-**revenue**: A decimal number represented as a string, e.g. "20.00" **metadata**: (Optional) Metadata to associate with this event.
+**revenue**: A decimal number represented as a string or a float, e.g. "20.00" or 20.00 **metadata**: (Optional) Metadata to associate with this event.
 Keys must be strings.

 #### Example